notaryproject/notation/specs/commandline/policy.md

 ```

-Use `--force` flag to override existing policies without prompt.
+If there are existing trust policies configured and users still run `notation policy init` command, A prompt should be displayed asking for confirmation on whether restoring to default values or not.
+Use `--force` flag to discard any existing trust policies without prompt.

 ### Initialize trust policies with specified trust stores